extrabacon/python-shell/README.md

 * Sending a message to the child process failed.

 If the process could not be spawned please double-check that python can be launched from the terminal.

+### NewlineTransformer

+A utility class for splitting stream data into newlines.
+Used as the default for stdoutSplitter and stderrSplitter if they are unspecified.
+You can use this class for any extra python streams if you'd like.

 ## Used By: